CL Parchment 770 433 1

 In this example, it is 15 lbs. of the load PLUS the 5 lbs. effort force, or 20 lbs. of force to the mouthpiece.

 So, contrary to many descriptions, the force applied to the inside of the horse’s mouth is NOT the Shank length divided by the Purchase length (mechanical advantage) times the force of effort.
 The force applied to the horse’s mouth is LARGER!
 About 33% more force (in this example).
+So what was wrong and how do we fix the misconception?

 A Better Leverage Model